spacebudz/lucid/README.md

 ### Compatibility

-Lucid is an ES Module, so to run it in the browser any bundler which allows for top level await and WebAssembly is recommended.
+Lucid is an ES Module, and to use it in the browser, a bundler that supports top-level await and WebAssembly is recommended.
 If you use Webpack 5 enable in the `webpack.config.js`:

 ```
 experiments: {
     asyncWebAssembly: true,
-    topLevelAwait: true,
-    layers: true // optional, with some bundlers/frameworks it doesn't work without
   }
 ```